Charles George Gordon: Capture of Yesing, Liyang, and Kitang

 Instead, the Ever Victorious Army was given the task of taking the secondary cities of Yesing, Liyang, and Kitang.
 At Kitang, Gordon was wounded for the second time on 21 March 1864, when a Taiping soldier shot him in the thigh.
 The wound was only slight and Gordon was soon back in action, fighting his last battle at Chang-chou in May 1864.
 Gordon then returned to Kunshan and disbanded his army in June 1864.
 During his time with the Ever Victorious Army, Gordon had won thirty-three battles in succession.
 Gordon wrote a letter home that his losses were "no joke" as 48 of his 100 officers and about 1,000 of 3,500 soldiers had been killed or wounded in action.

 The Emperor promoted Gordon to the rank of tidu (提督: "Chief commander of Jiangsu province" – a title equal to field marshal), decorated him with the imperial yellow jacket, and raised him to Qing's Viscount first class, but Gordon declined an additional gift of 10,000 taels of silver from the imperial treasury.
 Only forty men were allowed to wear the Yellow Jacket, which was the Emperor's ceremonial bodyguard, and it was thus a signal honour for Gordon to be allowed to wear it.
 The British Army promoted Gordon to lieutenant-colonel on 16 February 1864, and he was appointed a Companion of the Order of the Bath on 9 December 1864.

 The traders of Shanghai offered Gordon huge sums of money to thank him for his work commanding the Ever Victorious Army.
 Gordon declined all honours of financial gain, writing: "I know I shall leave China as poor as I entered it, but with the knowledge that, through my weak instrumentality, upwards of eighty to one hundred thousand lives have been spared.
 I want no further satisfaction than this".
 The British journalist Mark Urban, wrote: "People saw a brave man who acted with humanity in an otherwise ghastly conflict, standing out from the other mercenaries, adventurers, and cut-throats in wanting almost nothing for himself".

 In a leader in August 1864, The Times wrote about Gordon: "the part of the soldier of fortune is in these days very difficult to play with honour...but if ever the actions of a soldier fighting in foreign service ought to be viewed with indulgence, and even with admiration, this exceptional tribute is due to Colonel Gordon".
-The savage Taiping Rebellion—which was the bloodiest war of the entire 19th century, taking somewhere between 20 and 30 million lives—is largely forgotten in the West today, but at the time, the civil war in China attracted much media attention in the West, and Gordon's command of the Ever Victorious Army received much coverage from British newspapers.
-Gordon also gained the popular nickname, "Chinese" Gordon.
+The Taiping Rebellion attracted much media attention in the West, and Gordon's command of the Ever Victorious Army received much coverage from British newspapers.
+Gordon also gained the popular nickname "Chinese" Gordon.